top of page

 “I’ve made the decision that we need to separate.
 This isn’t up for debate.
 I want to focus on practical next steps.”

 You don’t need to convince, justify, or relive every argument.
-Those conversations come later — preferably with support.
+Those conversations can come later — preferably with support.

 • Relief one day, grief the next